-Getting ThereFrom Interstate 10, take Exit 318.
+Exit Interstate 10 at Exit #318 (about 20 miles west of Willcox, 75 miles east of Tucson).
 Drive about 11 miles east on Dragoon Road to Cochise Stronghold Road.
 Turn right, and drive south about six miles south to Ironwood Road.
-Turn right, and drive west on Ironwood Road about seven miles to Forest Road 795.
-Turn right onto Forest Road 795.
+Turn right again, and drive west on Ironwood Road about seven miles to Forest Road 795, then turn right.
 The main road continues west towards the Cochise Stronghold Campground three miles away.
-Drive about 1.5 miles north, then turn left onto an unmarked primitive road just south of Blacktail Hill.
-Drive up the road a half mile or so to a water tank and park.
+Instead, drive about 1.5 miles north, then turn left onto an unmarked primitive road just south of Blacktail Hill.
+Drive up the road a half mile or so to a water tank and park here.
 The elevation here is about 5,000'.

-Forest Service Map: Coronado National Forest Map (Chiricahua, Peloncillo, and Dragoon Mountain Ranges).
+Forest Service Maps: Coronado National Forest Map (Chiricahua, Peloncillo, and Dragoon Mountain Ranges). • Topographical Map: Cochise Stronghold.